pytest-dev/pytest/doc/en/example/simple.rst

 -------------------------------------------------------

-If you have nested test directories, you can have per-directory fixture scopes by placing fixture functions in a ``conftest.py`` file in that directory You can use all types of fixtures including :ref:`autouse fixtures
+If you have nested test directories, you can have per-directory fixture scopes by placing fixture functions in a ``conftest.py`` file in that directory.
+You can use all types of fixtures including :ref:`autouse fixtures
 <autouse fixtures>` which are the equivalent of xUnit's setup/teardown
 concept.
 It's however recommended to have explicit fixture references in your